JialongJiang/jialongjiang.github.io/_posts/2018-11-02-cms_lectures_nov.md

 The prediction model of properties can also be used to reverse engineering the samples.
 The generative model can be itatively updated with the prediction model.

+## Network Centrality as Statistical Inference in Large Networks

+### Chee Wei Tan, City University of Hong Kong	11/26/2018

+#### Introduction

+The original source of a spreading process
+Fast dynamical process; network topology
+Toy example: the central is the source
+Formulation: initial all good; Susceptible-Infectious (SI) spreading model; each vertex equally likely; each time one infection
+Spreading order to probability; optimization on the MLE; G is a degree regular infinite tree

+#### Approaches

+Spreading order is constrained by the network topology; probability is the same for all order given the central; just count all ways of spreading; solve by message passing; exponential complexity
+For tree, centroid of graph; $G$ is a finite graph, different orders have different probability; previous results not hold
+Example of a line graph; small vertex infected, the optimal tends to be the origin
+New method

+#### Introduction

+Smart grid; power outage; cascade failing; defend on certain vertices
+Minimize the average number of failure of nodes; quadratic expression of components; number of connected components
+Message passing to compute the centroid
+Only one protection: centroid is the solution; more protection centroid decomposition dynamical programming

+#### Summary

+Network centrality; optimization over statistical problems; reverse engineering
+Reverse: given centrality, what problem does it implicitly solve
+Forward: given inference, how to solve the optimization
+How to combine the approaches from first principle and from data

+There are many problems of network statistical inference are related to the property of "center".
+These problems are related to the established results in the graph theory, and also make new interpretations of them.